 In Thailand, a mixture of European plugs and American plugs are used.

-- The local village is just a short walk away and has a night market and shops.
+• The local village is just a short walk away, with small shops and a night market to explore

-- Trips are often organised to Petchaburi, Hua Hin and Cha Am in the evening to see the night markets and explore.
+• Occasional trips are organised to Petchaburi, the bat caves at sunset, or the seaside towns of Hua Hin and Cha Am to explore night markets and local cafés

-- The Thailand animal sanctuary is located on temple grounds, so it is very easy to visit the temple and experience Thai culture on your days off.
+• The sanctuary is located on temple grounds, making it easy to visit the temple and experience Thai culture during your stay

 You will have evenings free and one day per week off.